rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: processInsertedUnits(filter *opt* , callback *opt* , scope *opt* )   Array

-	:param Object filteroptional:
+	:param Object filteroptional: A filter object, e.g. to filter by moduleId
+	:param function callbackoptional: The callback function to be called for each inserted unit
+	:param Object scopeoptional: The object in whose scope the callback function should be executed

 .. raw:: html

-		A filter object, e.g. to filter by moduleId
-	:param function callbackoptional:

 .. raw:: html

-		The callback function to be called for each inserted unit
-	:param Object scopeoptional:
+	Processes all units which were inserted before the current page/template reload.

 .. raw:: html

-		The object in whose scope the callback function should be executed

-Processes all units which were inserted before the current page/template reload.

-**Deprecated:** Use <a href="CMS.api.API.html#getAllUnitIds">CMS.api.API#getAllUnitIds</a> after a reload
+	<br><br><b>Deprecated: </b>Use <a href="http://developers.rukzuk.com/js_module_api.html#getAllUnitIds">http://developers.rukzuk.com/js_module_api.html#getAllUnitIds</a> after a reload
+	<br><br>